 Participation is easy … Link up today and be included — click here.

 Tammy Warren of Presbyterian News Service provided additional reporting.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Categories: Matthew 25, Mission Support, Special Offerings

-Tags: 224th general assembly 2020, bryce wiebe, covid-19, elona street-stewart, fellowship presbyterian church, gifts and financial support, links of love, matthew 25 invitation, mission engagement and support, online general assembly, presbyterian giving catalog, presbytery of northern new england, rev. cindy kohlmann, rev. gregory bentley, synod of lakes and prairies
+Tags: 224th general assembly 2020, bryce wiebe, covid-19, elona street-stewart, fellowship presbyterian church, gifts and financial support, links of love, matthew 25 invitation, ministry engagement and support 2, online general assembly, presbyterian giving catalog, presbytery of northern new england, rev. cindy kohlmann, rev. gregory bentley, synod of lakes and prairies

 Ministries: Special Offerings, Gifts & Financial Support, Matthew 25 in the PC(USA): Join the Movement, Mission Engagement and Support